randria/talks/20210923-ls2n-csi-g5k_demo/1-discovering_selecting.md

 By default, you can only connect to nodes that are part of your reservation, and only using the oarsh connector to go from one node to the other.
 The connector supports the same options as the classical ssh command, so it can be used as a replacement for software expecting ssh.

-**Before the walltime ends, if you logout from your active session in this mode your reservation will be ended immediately**

-oarsub -l host=1 -I

 kaenv3 -l